 This buoyant madrigal-like setting of the Thomas Hood text offers a wonderful opportunity for choirs to practice light and articulate singing.
 There is wonderful contrast between the lively passages and lyrical, legato sections making wonderful contrasts.

 With lyricism and sonority, this is the perfect concert closer or graduation song, easily-learned and yet full and lush with immaculate craftsmanship.

 An Old Irish Blessing

-With a Portuguese text and rhythms in the popular Brazilian “groove” known as “Capoeira,” this song of celebration begins with all voice parts emulating rhythm instruments.
-If all goes well, a dance just might break out in the audi
+With a Portuguese text and rhythms in the popular Brazilian groove known as Capoeira, this song of celebration begins with all voice parts emulating rhythm instruments.
+If all goes well, a dance just might break out in the auditorium during the performance.

 Sit Down, Servant